If the path be beautiful, let us not ask where it leads.Anatole France

 Gare St. Lazare: Grand Central Station of Paris

 I thought about this on my way to France.
-Initially, I had planned to visit both Versailles and Giverny, but after jet lag ate one of my days, I decided to go hang out with Monsieur Monet.
+Initially, I had planned to visit Versailles and Giverny, but after jet lag ate one of my days, I decided to hang out with Monsieur Monet.
 The SNCF mobile app is a doozy.
 You're better off buying the ticket online through their site than downloading the app to retrieve your ticket.
-I know, seems like a lot of hassle, but very much worth it.
+It seems like a lot of hassle, but it is worth it.

 Losing my favorite black scarf along the way, I skipped breakfast and watched as passengers ran to and from trains.
 It was too early for my liking, and this was not the day to lose my scarf.
 I could already feel the cold slapping my face around.
-At Gare St. Lazare, there are places to eat, shop, and train to get you to any part of the country.
+Gare St. Lazare has places to eat, shop, and train to get you to any part of the country.
 The app was useful since trains often changed platforms without warning.
 I saw a line starting to form with confusing anglophones pointing and asking, “Giverny?”
 That must be it.

 Take the Train and Experience France's Changing Landscapes